Lucid raises $52 million to grow its web-based visual workspace for remote teams

 Lucid had previously raised $114 million, including a $72 million tranche in 2018, and with its latest cash injection it plans to double down on its Lucidchart product development and may also pursue merger and acquisition (M&A) deals and open new global offices.

 Lucid cofounder and CEO Karl Sun told VentureBeat that while the company is not currently seeing a profit, it has now passed $100 million in annual recurring revenue and has been “very capital efficient.”
 He said that as of the end of 2019 Lucid had only spent about $20 million of the funding it has raised so far.
-This, coupled with the fact that it has just raised another $52 million, indicates the company is really gearing up for aggressive expansion.
+This, coupled with the fact that it has just raised another $52 million, suggests the company is gearing up for aggressive expansion.

 “We’ve had investors eager to invest more in Lucid over time, but quite frankly, we haven’t been interested in taking on more funding,” Sun said.
 “We have strong fundamentals and a long history of being fiscally prudent.
 In a challenged economy, companies are faced with a decision: Either you play defense or you play offense.
 We are going to play offense.
 To us, that means helping our current customers and many others work more efficiently and innovate more quickly.
 We are more bullish than ever on our ability to continue to scale the business and found that these investors fully believed in that approach as well.”

 Lucid currently claims 20 million users in 180 countries, and with more businesses pushed to adapt to remote working, Lucid is well positioned to grow.
-According to Sun, March was a record month for the company, with more than a million Lucidchart registrations in the past four weeks — however, he is adamant that the company was already showing healthy growth before the COVID-19 crisis.
+According to Sun, March was a record month for the company, with more than a million Lucidchart registrations in the past four weeks.

 “We have seen a surge in demand over the last month, and although we can’t completely attribute it to the shift to being at home, there are many correlations,” he said.